pickyourtrail_logo

 • Shopping at the Souk & boutiques – From Emirati handicrafts and fragrances to international brands, Al Seef offers a rich mix of retail options.

-• Dining experiences by the water – Over 70 cafes and restaurants line the waterfront, offering cuisines from Emirati to Indian, Mediterranean to fusion.
+• Dining experiences by the water – dozens of cafés and restaurants line the waterfront, offering Emirati, Indian, Mediterranean, and international cuisines.

 • Cultural scenes & events – Al Seef regularly hosts festivals, pop-up markets, and heritage events along the promenade.